TamaraWallace/Squad22/README.md

   3. Create a new Run Configuration for the project with main class **Application.GuiBasedApp**.
   4. The program will launch when you **Run GuiBasedApp**.

 Once the program is launched, the user will find themselves at our Login Screen.
 To explore the App, we recommend logging in using ***Username: Test*** and ***Password: test***.
-Otherwise, feel free to use our "Create New Account" feature and create your own account.
+Otherwise, feel free to create your own account.

 ======================================================================================